ryuichiueda/slides_marp/advanced_vision/lesson3e.md

 ## Summary

 - Learning from CNN to autoencoder
     - We've looked at the process from image classification to generation.
         - Object classification using CNN: Encoder + classifier
         - Segmentation using U-Net: A structure similar to an autoencoder
-- Several applications will be covered in future articles.
+    - Several applications will be covered in future slides.
-- Trapezoid diagrams appear frequently.
+        - Trapezoid diagrams will appear frequently.

 ![bg right:30% 95%](./figs/autoenc2.png)